jpype-project/jpype/doc/userguide.rst

      def getResults(self):
         return np.array(self.readings)

-There is a bit to unpack.
+There is a bit to unpack here.
 You have implemented a Java class from within Python.
 The Java implementation is simply an ordinary Python class which has be decorated with ``@JImplements`` and ``@JOverride``.
 When you forgot to place the ``@JOverride``, it gave you the response::